Table of Contents

 How is stuttering diagnosed?

 Parents, teachers, and family members are often the first to notice a child is stuttering.
 Tell your doctor if your child stutters, even at the early age of 2 years old.
-Your doctor may refer you to early intervention services provided by your local community from birth to age 3.
-Some parents also seek private speech therapy that may be covered by health insurance.
+Your doctor may refer you to early intervention services provided by your local community.
+They may also refer you to a speech-language pathologist.
+This is a health professional who specializes in voice, speech, and language disorders.

 Can stuttering be prevented or avoided?

 No one knows why stuttering occurs, so there is no way to prevent or avoid it.
-Once you suspect or notice that stuttering may be a problem for your child, you should not ignore it.
+Once you suspect or notice that stuttering may be a problem for your child, don’t ignore it.
 Early intervention can help.

 Living with stuttering